-- Persons eligible to receive services under the ACT shall be adult family members or other informal caregivers age 18 and older providing care to individuals 60 years of age and older, or to individuals of any age with Alzheimer's disease and related disorders and residents of the State of Idaho. - Older relatives: - 1) age 55 or older, and - lives with, is the informal provider of in-home and community care to, and is the primary caregiver for, a child or an individual with a disability; "individual with a disability" mean an individual with a disability, as defined in Section 3 of the Americans with Disabilities Act of 1990 (42 U.S.C.
+- Persons eligible to receive services under the ACT shall be adult family members or other informal caregivers age 18 and older providing care to individuals 60 years of age and older, or to individuals of any age with Alzheimer's disease and related disorders and residents of the State of Idaho. - Older relatives: - 1) age 55 or older, and - 2) lives with, is the informal provider of in-home and community care to, and is the primary caregiver for, a child or an individual with a disability; "individual with a disability" mean an individual with a disability, as defined in Section 3 of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12102), who is not less than age 18 and not more than age 59. - In the case of a caregiver for a child; - 1) is the grandparent, step-grandparent, or other relative (other than the parent) by blood, marriage, or adoption, of the child. - 2) is the primary caregiver of the child because the biological or adoptive parents are unable or unwilling to serve as the primary caregiver of the child and - 3) has a legal relationship to the child, such as legal custody, adoption, or guardianship, or is raising the child informally - In the case of a caregiver for an individual with a disability, is the parent, grandparent, or other relative by blood, marriage, or adoption, of the individual with a disability.

-RULE: (1) In providing services under this part, for family caregivers who provide care for individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction, the State shall give priority to caregivers who provide care for older individuals with such disease or disorder; and (2) for grandparents or older individuals who are relative caregivers, the State shall give priority to caregivers or older individuals who are relative caregivers, the State shall give priority to caregivers or older individuals who are relative caregivers.
+RULE: (1) In providing services under this part, for family caregivers who provide care for individuals with Alzheimer's disease and related disorders with neurological and organic brain dysfunction, the State shall give priority to caregivers who provide care for older individuals with such disease or disorder; and (2) for grandparents or older individuals who are relative caregivers, the State shall give priority to caregivers who provide care for children with severe disabilities.